noboomu/proteus/README.md

 * [Maven 3](http://maven.apache.org/)

 ### Setup
-  - We are very impressed by what Jooby has done with server configuration
+  - We are very impressed by what Jooby has done with server configuration.
-  - Parameters are all configured in the ```conf/application.conf``` file
+  - Parameters are all configured in the ```conf/application.conf``` file.
   - Proteus applications generally have a main method that creates an instance of ```io.sinistral.proteus.ProteusApplication```
   - Prior to calling ```start``` on the ```ProteusApplication``` instance:
      - Register ```Service``` classes via ```addService```